wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 - if you add too many fields in the "A&U Extended" menu they will go out of frame
 - some rules are applied only during registration (apart editable and visibility rules and max length for text and password fields only)
 - registration date cannot be modified
+- using WordPress password to let user customize its password works, but has one issue:
+  - on WordPress email received will contain wrong password (generated by WordPress), this due to WordPress limitation
+  - on WordPress MU email received and activation page contain correct password, no issues!
+- picture and avatar upload is disabled during registration under WordPress MU, will be possible once user is activated
+- if you change order or remove fieldsets you may need to set all extra fields' fieldset assigment again
+- dropdown issues:
+  - multiple choices dropdown are not supported
+  - custom value is not supported
+  - comma is not allowed as it is the delimiter

 FAQ: